Before Each Visit

 After The Treatment Session

 Everyone has their own unique reaction after a treatment session.
 Some people may feel super relaxed, some may feel hyper-alert and aware of what’s going on around them, and others may feel pretty much the same as usual.
 As long as you’re not feeling extreme pain as a result of a treatment gone awry, these are all normal reactions.
 The best thing to do is to go with the flow, and be in tune with how you’re feeling after your appointment.
 You should give yourself some time to relax, ground, and re-center yourself before driving or jumping straight into work or other duties.
 It is best to avoid strenuous activities and extreme weathered conditions for about 2-4 hours after treatment.
 Also, take note of how you feel in the days and weeks following your treatment, so that you can report back to your acupuncturist about what you felt worked well and areas that still need attention.
 The work of Eastern Medical treatment usually continues for several days after the treatment, as your body realigns around this “new information.”

 How Many Treatments Do You Need?

 The frequency and number of treatments differ from person to person.
 The practitioner will continually assess your progress and determine if there is any altering of the number/frequency of treatments needed depending on the progress of improvement of your condition.
 Some people experience dramatic relief in the first treatment.For acute problems, usually fewer visits are required, usually eight to ten visits in total.
 For complex or long-standing chronic conditions, one to two treatments per week for several months may be recommended.
-For preventative maintance in relapse of persistent/chronic conditions, once a month is suggested.
-For healthy individuals, every 3 months is suggested.
+For preventative maintenance in relapse of persistent/chronic conditions, twice a month is suggested.
+For healthy individuals, once every month is suggested.
 Whether it is one course, or multiple courses of treatment, eastern medicine is a process that will help to stimulate positive and healthful changes in your body’s system.